AbdallahSalah003/BashLab/README.md

 ## Contributing

 Contributions are welcome!
-You can add scripts and specifiy the level also.
+You can add scripts and specifiy the level also, and finally give .txt file explain the task and tools used.